buswedg/Udacity/Data Analyst Nanodegree/P1 Test a Perceptual Phenomenon/ND_Project1.md

 Expect to perform a paired-samples t-test as the same group of subjects have been assigned different word conditions from two different tests (matched pairs of similar units).
 Doing so would allow for increased statistical power compared to an ordinary unpaired test. (see: https://en.wikipedia.org/wiki/Paired_difference_test)

-After taking the online test, I expect there will be statistically significant difference between average response times of the two conditions, as the second condition took noteably longer to complete.
+After taking the online test, I expect there will be a statistically significant difference between average response times of the two conditions, as the second condition took notably longer to complete.

 ####3.
 Report some descriptive statistics regarding this dataset.
 Include at least one measure of central tendency and at least one measure of variability.